 The four concerts I have gone to with friends have been Ed Sheeran, One Direction, and 5 Seconds of Summer.
 You’re probably like, Starr that’s only three people, but just trust me read on and I’ll tell you about my experiences with them.

 I’m going to be making this a running series, so make sure you watch for my other and more current concert experiences/reviews/vlogs.

-Time ticket on and we stupidly didn’t bring anything to do other than our phones and a few snacks and like a bottle of water each.
+Time ticked on and we stupidly didn’t bring anything to do other than our phones and a few snacks and like a bottle of water each.
 This is where the struggle begins.

 This summer was a particularity hot one as compared to the summer before.
 The day it ended up being like 97 degrees (or around there) and with the heat index it was just over 100 and it was humid.
 Mind you we had three bottles of water total, no cooler, and nothing to shield us from the sun.

 Every time the sprinklers would go off, a group of about 10 of us would run through them because my noon we were all dying.
 One guy (in the group directly in front of us who we kinda made friends with) had his grandpa bring him three bags of ice and one of those fan things that spray water at you, and he was going down the line for a solid half an hour spraying everyone.
 Radvile already had a visible sunburn, my face was burning and my tan lines were getting pretty bad, Mick was about the same as me.
 And the gates didn’t open until 4:30.

 By the time the gates opened, a crowd of fans gathered in front of us claiming they were there all day only their makeup was perfect, hair in prime condition, and were not visibly sweating like the rest of us who had been there pretty much the whole day.
 This started people screaming at each other, pushing, and security being over us.